mgtools/MicroKPNN-MT/README.md

 Multi-task microbiome-based knowledge-primed neural network

 ## Dataset

 We employed the mBodyMap database, featuring 34,233 preprocessed samples from 56 projects and 25 diseases.
-The dataset underwent categorization of BMI and age data, yielding insightful patterns for analysis
+The dataset underwent categorization of BMI and age data, yielding insightful patterns for analysis.

 ## Usage